 User Experience – assuming you are using your colo for your more critical applications, network bandwidth and redundancy of core services are important to consider in their SLAs (refer to Tier classifications)

 Is Data Center as a Service (DSaaS) the same as a colocation data center?

 This depends on your point of view, or specific need.
 However, the simple answer is yes.
-A colocation data center should provide an “as a Service” experience for your organization.
+A facility should provide an “as a Service” experience for your organization.
 While your organization may have a need for more specific manual controls down to the cabinet and device level, a colo should provide a similar experience to a cloud Infrastructure as a Service (IaaS) experience.
-Many progressive colocation providers are offering user-based services and portals that allow for on-demand services and granular insight to infrastructure performance.
+Many progressive providers are offering user-based services and portals that allow for on-demand services and granular insight to infrastructure performance.